geludwig/vertiv-power-assist-helper/README.md

 # VertivPowerAssistScript
-- This shell script will monitor a running VERTIV PowerAssist instance.
+- This shell script will monitor a running VERTIV PowerAssist instance via USB.

 - When AC is lost it initiates a (ssh) command, when the remaining runtime of the ups is smaller than a specified value.
 In the provided script it will ssh to a running ESXi host and inits a shutdown.